Green Street Green: Pubs, restaurants and coffee houses

 Green Street Green has a number of pubs, restaurants and coffee houses.
-The Bombay (Curry House) is an Indian restaurant.
-Belmondo, situated in the premises formerly occupied by Spoons, is a coffee house offering coffee and sandwiches.

 Sports teams

 Green Street Green Football Club

 Green Street Green Football Club is an Amateur Football Club that plays its home games at Norman Park, Bromley.
 The club was formed in 2009 by Manager and player Darren Butland, after he decided to start a competitive 11 a side football team with friends.
 Green Street Green Football Club competes in the Metropolitan Sunday Football League Division Two.
 The team's original football kit colours were yellow and black (yellow shirts, black shorts and yellow socks) whilst its away kit was Red and White (white shirts, red shorts and red socks), however the team later changed their home colours to all green.
 On the 11 October 2020, Green Street Green defeated Bromley South FC 2-1 at Beckenham Town Football Club to win the Ted Holder Trophy for the 2019-20 season.